U.S. Army Best Squad Competition - Day 5 Stress Shoot

-Staff Sgt.
-Andrew Rona, a native of Columbus, Ohio, representing U.S. Army Cyber Command, competes in the stress shoot event of the Army Best Squad Competition at Hunter Army Airfield, Georgia, Sept.
+Competitors of the 2023 Army Best Squad Competition complete the stress shoot event at Hunter Army Airfield, Georgia, Sept.
 30, 2023.
-During Best Squad Competition, squads complete a fitness assessment, 12-mile foot march, weapons proficiency test, hands-on squad tasks, written exam and essay, which culminates with a board interview with sergeants major from across the Army.
-(U.S. Army photo by Pfc.
-Elisha Hall)
+During the Best Squad Competition, squads complete a fitness assessment, 12-mile foot march, weapons proficiency test, hands-on squad tasks, written exam and essay, which culminates with a board interview with sergeants major from across the Army.
+(U.S. Army video by Pfc.
+Luciano Alcala)

 |Date Taken: